rgmyr/keras-texture/README.md

 - `keras`>=2.0
 - `tensorflow`

-Fisher vector encoding utilities in `texture.fisher` (planned) will require [cyvlfeat](https://github.com/menpo/cyvlfeat), which should be installed using `conda install -c menpo cyvlfeat`, if possible.
+Fisher vector encoding utilities in `texture.fisher` (planned) will require [cyvlfeat](https://github.com/menpo/cyvlfeat), which should be installed using conda: `conda install -c menpo cyvlfeat`, if possible.
 This is not required for using the rest of the package, so it is not explicitly enforced in `setup.py`.

-The TensorFlow requirement is also not explicitly enforced, due to the ambiguity between `tensorflow` and `tensorflow-gpu`.
-This package supports CPU or GPU versions, since some functionality (*e.g.*, Fisher vector encoding with ImageNet pretrained models) doesn't require a GPU.
+The TensorFlow requirement is also not enforced, due to the ambiguity between `tensorflow` and `tensorflow-gpu`.
+This package supports CPU or GPU versions, since some functionality (*e.g.*, Fisher vector encoding with ImageNet pretrained models) doesn't necessarily require a GPU.

 # Contents